What Is a Bone Density Scan and How to Prepare for DEXA?

 When Should You Get a DEXA Scan?

 Individuals should consider getting a DEXA if they belong to specific high-risk groups for osteoporosis and bone loss.
-This an increased risk of bone fractures and includes postmenopausal women, individuals over the age of 65, and those with a family history of osteoporosis or bone fracture.
+This includes individuals at an increased risk of bone fractures, such as postmenopausal women, those over the age of 65, and people with a family history of osteoporosis or bone fractures.
 Additionally, anyone with medical conditions such as rheumatoid arthritis, or those taking long-term corticosteroids, should be evaluated.
-Early detection of low bone density through a DEXA scan can lead to timely interventions, reducing the relative risk of of fractures and improving overall bone health.
-For more details, visit: Cleveland Clinic.
+Early detection of low bone density through a DEXA scan can lead to timely interventions, reducing the relative risk of fractures and improving overall bone health.

 Preparing for a bone density test, specifically a DEXA scan, is essential to ensure accurate test results throughout.
 This non-invasive procedure measures the mineral density of bones and helps identify conditions like osteoporosis.
 Although the scan is quick and painless, taking a few preparatory steps can enhance its effectiveness.
 Understanding how to prepare can alleviate anxiety and help patients feel more comfortable during the process.
 Here are key guidelines to follow before your DEXA to ensure optimal outcomes and accurate assessments of your bone health.